In our study of Genesis chapter nineteen, we look at God's judgment on Sodom & Gomorrah and the judgment that is to come.

 He said, "Here now, my lords, please come over to your servant's house.
 Spend the night, wash your feet, get up early, and go on your way."
 "No," they answered, "we'll stay in the square."
 But he kept pressing them; so they went home with him; and he made them a meal, baking matzah for their supper, which they ate.

 The angels were going to spend the night in the city square but, knowing that the streets were not safe at night, Lot insisted that they stay with him.
 We see that he baked them bread without yeast and are reminded that, throughout the Bible, yeast was associated with sin.
 In this act, we see that Lot knew of the things of God and yet had become comfortable in this evil city.
 This is a picture of the compromising church of the last days.

-"Before they had gone to bed, all the men from every part of the city of Sodom - both young and old - surrounded the house.
-They called to Lot, 'Where are the men who came to you tonight?
-Bring them out to us so that we can have sex with them.'"
-NIV translation
+But before they could go to bed, the men of the city surrounded the house -young and old, everyone from every neighborhood of S'dom.
+They called Lot and said to him, "Where are the men who came to stay with you tonight?
+Bring them out to us!
+We want to have sex with them!"

 The men of the city showed up and demanded that the angels be turned over to them.
 In this we see part of the reason for God's coming judgment on the city.
 They had forsaken the plan of God for men and women to be together and instead wanted to have sex with other men.
 This is the basis for the term "sodomy" which is used even today to describe this sin.